valentinegarikayi/podcasts/_posts/2022-10-18-Ep2-Introduction.markdown

 Background music is Hapo Zamani by Miriam Makeba

-Episode artwork and podcast log is the conical tower inside the Great Enclosure at Great Zimbabwe from Wikimedia Commons
+Episode artwork and podcast logo is the conical tower inside the Great Enclosure at Great Zimbabwe from Wikimedia Commons

 <!--more-->